Prathyangira Devi Temple, Ayyavadi

-Prathyangira Devi Temple is a Hindu temple located at Ayyavadi in the Thanjavur district of Tamil Nadu, India.
-The temple is dedicated to the powerful goddess Pratyangira, the incarnation of Goddess adishakti and the consort of Lord sharabha.narsimhi is feminine power of narsimha.maa pratyangira and narsimhi looks same but different.
+Prathyangira Devi Temple is a Hindu temple (mandir) located at Ayyavadi in the Thanjavur district of Tamil Nadu, India.
+The temple is dedicated to Goddess Pratyangira Devi - a powerful incarnation of Goddess Adishakti and the female consort of Lord Sharabha.

 In this temple, there are idols of Goddess Lakshmi and Goddess Saraswathi placed nearby the idol of Goddess Pratyangira.
 Goddess Lakshmi is standing in her Pratyangira form and also in her normal form.

 Significance

 The temple is more than 1000 years old and is associated with legends of the Mahabharata.
 The idol of Prathyangira Devi is flanked by those of Lakshmi and Saraswati.